Tomonobu Shimizu: WBA super flyweight title

 Shimizu moved up in weight division and won the WBA super flyweight title with a split decision over Hugo Cázares at the Nippon Budokan in Tokyo, on August 31, 2011.
 It was presented by Kameda Promotions.
 At first, WBA's Gilberto Mendoza did not approve this fight.
 However it was authorized at the last minute.
 He suffered a fracture of the right orbital floor in that fight.
 Although it took three months to recover, the prospects for recovery were clear, and Shimizu had started training for the first defense that would take place in around March 2012.
 Nevertheless, the JBC (Japan Boxing Commission) indefinitely-suspended second Shirō Kameda, and identically the JBC indefinitely-suspended promoter Noriyuki Igarashi (both from Kameda Promotions) requested that the scheduled interim WBA super flyweight title match Tepparith Kokietgym vs. Daiki Kameda would be elevated to the regular title bout at the WBA Championship Committee in Donetsk, Ukraine.
+Kaneko Boxing Gym and Kameda Gym are both members of the East Japan Boxing Association.
+The Association, in principle, has deemed that it is inappropriate that boxing gyms (that are members of the Association), or people not licensed by the JBC, negotiate directly with the championship sanctioning bodies on issues surrounding the fights of the JBC licensed boxers, and has decided that the JBC would serve as a point man in such instances, in November 2009.
+The JBC has not allowed the intern championships to be held in Japan without a legitimate reason such as illnesses and injuries, from February 28, 2011.
 As a result of that, Shimizu was designated as a champion in recess on November 10, 2011.